stephenhodgkiss/extract-translation-text-from-php-js/README.md

 You can use the Text only file as the source to use in the manual translations at google or deepl.

-After extracting the translations for the first time, the $append value should be changed to 'true' if you want to pre-load all current translations first.

 3. Notes regarding single and double quotes

 The extraction process caters for you using single or double quotes in the function calls.